oxylabs/pricing-data-collection-from-ecommerce-stores/README.md

 Follow official documentation `https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html`

 ## Setup
-1. Copy the contents of the `dags` folder into your Apache Airflow project.
+1. Copy the contents of the files into your Apache Airflow project.
 2. Configure your Oxylabs credentials in the `settings.py` file.
 3. Specify the absolute path to the `database.db` file located in the `dags` folder.
 4. Execute the DAGs using the Apache Airflow UI.